calabash/calabash-ios/README.md

 ### Prerequisites

 You need to have Ruby installed.
 This is installed by default on MacOSX.
-Verify by running `ruby -v` in a terminal.
+Verify by running `ruby -v` in a terminal - it should print "ruby 1.8.7".

 You may want to install Ruby 1.9.2+ and a recent RubyGems version.
 I use rbenv to manage my Ruby installations.